Alejandrovc0/smart_study_assistant/README.md

 While inspired by the overall approach, this project focuses on creating a study assistant with specific functionalities like content summarization, schedule revision, and knowledge graph integration (if applicable).

-## Contributing

-We welcome contributions to this project!

 ## License

 This project is licensed under the MIT License.
 For more information, see the [LICENSE](LICENSE) file.